Rethinking Wellness

 1. Necessity/Balance

 First, I think that in some cases, being a very cerebral person actually makes mind-body practices necessary for finding balance and avoiding burnout.
 I think learning to shift out of our intellects and into different modes of being is incredibly important—and wellness culture often gives us that ability, via practices like meditation, yoga, breathwork, somatic psychotherapy, etc. Yet wellness practices (and the intuition they help us tap into) can also lead us astray and make us vulnerable to misinformation.
-In the next installment of this series, I’ll share how this happens, what to look out for, and how we can protect ourselves while also reaping the benefits of certain wellness practices for balance and mind-body connection.
+In the next first installment of this series (which you can now read here), I’ll share how this happens, what to look out for, and how we can protect ourselves while also reaping the benefits of certain wellness practices for balance and mind-body connection.

 2. Values